Khorasan wheat

-Khorasan wheat or Oriental wheat (Triticum turgidum ssp. turanicum also called Triticum turanicum) is a tetraploid wheat species.
+Khorasan wheat or Oriental wheat (Triticum turgidum subsp. turanicum, also called Triticum turanicum) is a tetraploid wheat species.
 The grain is twice the size of modern-day wheat, and has a rich, nutty flavor.

 Description

 As an annual, self-fertilized grass that is cultivated for its grains, Khorasan wheat looks very similar to common wheat.
 However, its grains are twice the size of modern wheat kernel, with a thousand-kernel weight of up to 60 g.
 They contain more proteins, lipids, amino acids, vitamins and minerals than modern wheat.
 The grain has an amber colour and a high vitreousness.

 Taxonomy

 Original botanical identifications were uncertain.
 The variety is a form of Triticum turgidum subsp. turanicum (also known as Triticum turanicum), usually called Khorasan wheat.
 Khorasan is a province in Iran.
 Identifications sometimes seen as T. polonicum are incorrect as the variety, although long-grained, lacks the long glumes of this species.
 Recent genetic evidence from DNA fingerprinting suggests that the variety is perhaps derived from a natural hybrid between T. durum and T. polonicum, which would explain past difficulties in arriving at a certain classification.